 Bwindi Community Hospital is a church of Uganda initiative under the Diocese of Kinkizi.
 Founded in 2003 by Scott and Carol Kellermann, as a small clinic under a tree reaching out to the Batwa pygmies who were displaced from the Bwindi Impenetrable forest when it was made a national park in 1991.

-In the urge to protect the endangered mountain gorillas; Uganda’s most selling tourism product, the Batwa people were resettled outside the forest.
+In the urge to protect the mountain gorillas; Uganda’s most selling tourism product, the Batwa people were resettled outside the forest.
 Since then, they have lived in absolute poverty, lacking food and health care.
 The hospital was to initially provide health care to just the miserable Batwa, but not very later it had treat all people living in the area, serving three sub counties of Kayonza, Mpungu and Kanyantorogo in Kanungu district.

 A clinic that started under a tree, it has grown into 112 bed hospital providing health services to over 100,000 people.
 Bwindi Community Hospital employs doctors, nurses, midwives and other health workers as well as the support staff.
 70% of the staff are the local community members and just 30% from other parts of Uganda.